krahets/hello-algo/en/docs/chapter_data_structure/classification_of_data_structure.md

 Memory is a shared resource for all programs.
 When a block of memory is occupied by one program, it cannot be simultaneously used by other programs. **Therefore, considering memory resources is crucial in designing data structures and algorithms**.
 For instance, the algorithm's peak memory usage should not exceed the remaining free memory of the system; if there is a lack of contiguous memory blocks, then the data structure chosen must be able to be stored in non-contiguous memory blocks.

-As illustrated in the Figure 3-3 , **the physical structure reflects the way data is stored in computer memory** and it can be divided into contiguous space storage (arrays) and non-contiguous space storage (linked lists).
+As illustrated in Figure 3-3, **the physical structure reflects the way data is stored in computer memory** and it can be divided into contiguous space storage (arrays) and non-contiguous space storage (linked lists).
 The two types of physical structures exhibit complementary characteristics in terms of time efficiency and space efficiency.

 ![Contiguous space storage and dispersed space storage](classification_of_data_structure.assets/classification_phisical_structure.png){ class="animation-figure" }